Draymond shades Gobert for not guarding Jokic in playoffs

 Draymond Green never shies away from an opportunity to throw shade at Minnesota Timberwolves center Rudy Gobert.

-On the most recent episode of the Warriors star's podcast "The Draymond Green Show," Green took shots at Gobert for not stepping up to guard three-time NBA MVP Nikola Jokić during Minnesota's Western Conference Semifinal showdown with the Denver Nuggets.
+On the most recent episode of the Warriors star's podcast "The Draymond Green Show," Green seemingly took shots at Gobert for not stepping up to guard three-time NBA MVP Nikola Jokić during Minnesota's blowout win over Denver in Game 6 of the Western Conference semifinal round.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.